SRC (band): Final years

-With a new line-up featuring a single guitarist, Ray Goodman, in place of both Gary Quackenbush and Steve Lyman, SRC recorded and released Traveler's Tale, its third and final LP.
-Showcasing a stylistic shift away from psychedelic rock and toward prog rock.
+With a new line-up featuring a single guitarist, Ray Goodman, in place of both Gary Quackenbush and Steve Lyman, SRC recorded and released Traveler's Tale, its third and final LP, showcasing a stylistic shift away from psychedelic rock and toward prog rock.

 In the time leading up to the break-up, there were attempts to record without several key members of the band; the results of these sessions remained unreleased for several years.
 With the group's popularity dwindling, Goodman was released.
 Soon, the band added Richard Haddad (also known as "Shemp") on bass; he was soon replaced by Byron Coons.

-In desperation the band changed its name to 'Blue Scepter', and released a cover version of the Pretty Things' "Out in the Night".
+In desperation the band changed its name to Blue Scepter, and released a cover version of the Pretty Things' "Out in the Night".
 After it failed to generate any interest, the band broke up.

 After the breakup

 In the years following the breakup of the SRC each member went on to his own personal success.
 Richardson relocated to Los Angeles and became involved in films.
-He served as writer on Hearts of Fire, which starred Bob Dylan and worked on sets for two of The Lord of the Rings films.
+He served as a writer on Hearts of Fire, which starred Bob Dylan, and worked on sets for two of The Lord of the Rings films.
 Gary Quackenbush went on to start SRC Records and continued to session around the country.
 While all the members had a wonderful experience while involved in SRC and marginal success elsewhere, in other bands (such as Richardson who later worked with Ray Manzarek of the Doors), none of them were ever involved in a group more noted than this.
 "Shemp" Haddad was killed in a road accident in California and E.G. Clawson resides in Porterville, California, and is still playing the drums.
 Haddad's death led to SRC releasing Lost Masters, half of which includes the demos featuring Haddad's work.
-Gary Quackenbush passed away in 2015.
+Gary Quackenbush died in 2015.

 In 2010, SRC was voted into the Michigan Rock and Roll Legends Hall of Fame.